cartesi/docs/docs/tutorials/gpg-verify/larger-files.md

 In which we define the total portrait document tree size as 64KiB (2<sup>16</sup>), while its signature has tree size 1KiB (2<sup>10</sup>).
 The resulting hashes will be stored in corresponding `*.merkle` files.

 The next step is to make the data and their corresponding Merkle root hashes available to the Logger service.
 As discussed in the [Logger section of the documentation](/compute/logger_drive), one option is to directly submit the data to the Logger smart contract deployed on-chain.
-However, if you have access to the Cartesi Compute node serving as the drive's *provider*, as we do, a more practical option is to simply copy the contents to the appropriate directory mapped by the Logger service, naming each file after its corresponding Merkle root hash.
+However, if you have access to the Cartesi Compute node serving as the drive's _provider_, as we do, a more practical option is to simply copy the contents to the appropriate directory mapped by the Logger service, naming each file after its corresponding Merkle root hash.
 From there, the node's Logger service will be able to publish the data on-chain when requested by a Cartesi Compute computation instantiation.

 Let's first leave the playground:

 ```bash
 exit
 ```

-In our DApp, `alice` is serving as the drive's provider, since that is the address given by `parties[0]`.
+In our dApp, `alice` is serving as the drive's provider, since that is the address given by `parties[0]`.
 As such, we can make the files available by executing the following commands:

 ```bash
 cp portrait.jpg.prepended ../../compute-env/alice_data/$(cat portrait.jpg.prepended.merkle)